Ways to get involved

 Any concerns that you have are often best dealt with when they arise.
 We would encourage you to explain your problem to a member of staff in the first instance.
 In many cases, it should be possible to sort out the problem straight away by talking to the person you have already been dealing with, or perhaps their manager.

 However, as a service user, patient, relative or carer, sometimes you may need to turn to someone for free, confidential, and timely help or advice.
-The Complaints team can help you to resolve any concerns that you may have about the care and treatment provided, at an early stage.
+The Concerns and Complaints team can help you to resolve any concerns that you may have about the care and treatment provided, at an early stage.
 You can call us (9-5pm Mon-Fri) on 023 8231 1200 or email complaints@southernhealth.nhs.uk

 Compliments